 Skip to Content

-Rental experts warn that you should be spending at a maximum of 30% of your gross income on rent each year.
-That is your gross income or your income before taxes and other deductions, not your take-home pay.
-So, for example, if you make $40,000 per year from all sources of income, your ideal maximum rent amount is $1,000 per month.
-Obviously, this is a basic concept in calculating how much rent you can manage.
-There are sometimes other expenses that need to be kept in mind.
+As a rule, rental experts suggest that you should be spending no more than 30% of your gross income on rent every year.
+That is your gross income before taxes and other deductions, not your take-home pay.
+For example, if you make $40,000 per year from all sources of income, your ideal maximum rent amount is $1,000 per month.

-Of course, how much you think you can afford to pay is only one half of the equation.
-When asking for a rental home, differing property management companies and landlords might have different ideas regarding the qualities of a desirable tenant.
-Even though you are able to show that you could afford the advertised rental rate, many property managers or landlords may even hesitate to offer you a lease for other reasons.
-Qualification criteria may include things such as past credit history, and whether or not you own pets.
+Surely, how much you think you can afford to pay is only one-half of the equation.
+When applying for a rental home, different property management companies and landlords may have varied opinions about what makes a good tenant.
+Some property managers or landlords may be reluctant to offer you a lease for various reasons, even if you can demonstrate that you can afford the advertised rental rate.

 We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the Nation.
 See Equal Housing Opportunity Statement for more information.